semocode/uofrida/README.md

 3. Start the provided `blackmage.bat`

 Running `blackmage.bat` will install all dependeciens if they are not found and then start Ultima Online with uo-blackmage attached.
-If dependencies are already installed, it will start UO.
+If dependencies are already installed, it will just start Ultima Online with uo-blackmage attached.

 You can also start UO by running `npm run uo` yourself.